telegr-am/howto/info/just_happy.md

 * Focus on what you're good at: design and use the tools you love best
 * Putting you and your clients in control
-* Let your clients manage their own content using email or in a shared Dropbox folder
 * Host on Telegram knowing you've got a rock solid, super-scalable system that will serve your client's content 24x7
 * Use features like emailing PDFs of pages and other stuff to make life easier for your clients